PageSeeder primitives are specialized into objects by attributes (

 A sequence of edits is the edit history.
 This can be used to track changes.

-The content of new edits replace previous ones, the content of a fragment is that of the last edit in the sequence.
+The content of new edits replaces previous ones.
+The content of a fragment is that of the last edit in the sequence.

 History of changes is preserved by the edit sequence.
 Changes can be computed by comparing individual edits.